 These challenges can be difficult to identify, understand, and manage.
 In fact, it often takes a professional’s help to do so properly.
 And there is absolutely nothing wrong with that.
-Consider Julie, who started to develop symptoms of social anxiety:

 For those who don’t specialize in the mental health field, it can be difficult to understand the difference between psychologists, psychiatrists, and other providers.
 And that’s okay because we’re here to help you understand it!

 First, psychologists are mental health professionals who have obtained a master’s or a doctorate in psychology.
 These individuals focus on helping their clients, using therapy techniques, with a range of mental health problems and life issues, including stress, anger, other difficult emotions, family problems, relationship trouble, and mental illness.

 Psychiatrists, on the other hand, are medical doctors who specialize in diagnosing and treating mental health conditions like depression, anxiety, addiction, and bipolar disorder.
 Board-certified psychiatric nurse practitioners (NPs) can provide these same services, too.
 Given that psychiatrists in the community have become less available and wait times can be months, we choose to employ psychiatric nurse practitioners so that we can better serve the demands of the growing mental health crisis.

 The main difference between a psychiatric provider and a psychologist is that the former can prescribe medication.